EdenTree Sustainable European Equity Fund

 When assessing potential candidates for the Fund, we place particular importance on three attributes:

-- the business aligns well with our Responsible & Sustainable approach to investment
+- The business aligns well with our sustainable approach to investment.

 These steps are not mutually exclusive, but they help us to determine the investment thesis and whether the valuation is attractive enough to offer enough upside potential to compensate for potential downside risks.
 The degree of upside that we look for in a new equity investment will vary depending on factors such as market capitalisation, visibility of earnings with preference given the cash returns in the near term, the stability of earnings in different economic and market environments, and the degree of leverage within the business.